illsio/csl-vega-lib/README.md

 - NOTE: It is so far a showcase that is supposed to showcase how one library might be used in the CityScienceLab and in the context of the masterportal

-This could be a potential call to the Module from an Angular context:
+This could be a potential call from a an Angular FrontEnd to the Module (ChartCreatorService, DataRequestUtils):

 ```
     let rawData = null;